 For each committee below, the rules of the SEC and the Nasdaq Global Market require us to have one independent committee member upon the listing of our ADSs, a majority of independent committee members within 90 days of the effective date of the registration statement of which this prospectus forms a part and all independent committee members within one year of the effective date of the registration statement of which this prospectus forms a part.
 Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-We intend to take advantage of corporate governance exemptions available to controlled companies, including exemptions from:
+If we qualify as a controlled company after this offering we intend to take advantage of corporate governance exemptions available to controlled companies, including exemptions from: